timmwagener/renderthreads/docs/source/quickstart.rst

     :align: center
     :alt: renderthreads icon

     You can disable the rendering anytime, like so.
-Disabling will continue to finish the jobs already started, but not begin all the other ones that are still queued.
+Disabling will kill the jobs currently running and not start those that are still queued up anymore.